 Are we delivering pizzas: Derek O' Brien on speedy passing of bills

-New Delhi, July 31: Are we delivering pizzas or passing legislation, TMC MP Derek O'Brien wondered on July 31, continuing his attack on the government over the speed with which bills have been passed this Parliament session.
+New Delhi, July 31: Are we delivering pizzas or passing legislation, Trinamool Congress (TMC) MP Derek O'Brien wondered on July 31, continuing his attack on the government over the speed with which bills have been passed this Parliament session.

 On July 30, the Trinamool Congress MP had said the way the bills were being passed amounted to a "mockery of Parliament" and was the government's way of "smothering" the Opposition.